anynines/a9s-cli-v2/Backlog.md

         * Upload binary
         * Publish docs / changelog
 * Create and deploy and a8s PG self-demo landing page
+* Create a marketing campaign with ads to feed the landing page
+* Establish a funnel and funnel monitoring to measure success

 ## Release: KubeCon Final

 ## Unassigned

+* Epic: POC on AWS
+* Epic: Allow Minio as Object Store
+    * OBJECTIVE: Allow a local demo without a depedency to external object stores such as AWS S3.

 * Epic: Use case: **Deploy the demo app**
-    * Feature: a9s create app myapp
+    * Feature: a9s create app -k directoryWithKustomize.yaml
     * Demo App
         * The demo consists of an app and a service + kustomize file.
         * `kubectl apply -k ...`